mschirrmeister/ctx-azure-templates-adc-demo-cew/README.md

 ## Description

-This template deploy n+1 machines of the type **Standard\_DS3\_v2**.
-A dedicated diagnostic storage account is provisioned for the resource group.
-All resources get provisioned into an existing VNet and Subnets.

-You can define all the above and more in the parameters file.

-This template deploys a Citrix ADC with the following

-- Uses a managed disk for the OS
-- 2 NICs (frontend and fackend)
-- custom data for a SNIP/VIP
+This project includes some **Azure Resource Manager** (ARM) templates for a **Citrix ADC** in the cloud demo.

+The ADC requires a VNET, a backend and a frontend subnet and a separate network security group.
+There are templates for each of these in this project.
+If you already have vnet, subnets and security groups, you can use them and modify the appropriate parameters in the ADC template.

+If you do not want to use existing infrastructure, you can deploy everything from this project.
+This includes the following resources.

+- VNET
+- Jumphost
+- ADC security group
+- ADC

 Please also install the tool [jq](https://stedolan.github.io/jq/).
-It is used for output parsing for some commands below.
+It is used for output parsing for some commands.
+In case you want to follow it exactly as below.

 ## Template parameter changes